weathertopper/json-as-a-game/README.md

 Instead of building a Résumé-as-a-Game (as I originally planned), I will take the easier route and build a full-out side-scroller game 'engine'.

 I say 'engine'... but that's a little strong.
 I will define a list of possibilities, actions, roles, etc. Then, a game can be created with nothing but a JSON configuration file (a BIG configuration file).

+## How to Run

+- `git clone` this repo.
+- Install dependencies: `npm install`
+- Load `game_config.js` file into `/front/config/` (along with any media into `/front/media`)
+- Start Node server: `npm start`
+- Visit `http://127.0.0.1:3000` in a browser

+## `game_config.js`

 I will keep the `game_config.js` template here for reference.